pietro14/Co-worker_electronics_project-2017/README.txt

-The material in this folder is the result of a simple co-worker project to reproduce the lab experiences of the Experimental Physcis 2 Laboratory:
+The material in this folder is the result of a simple co-worker project to reproduce the lab experiences of the Experiment in Physics II course:

 FOLDER CONTENT: